Sahil3201/Sahil3201/README.md

 I'm passionate about the potential of data science and technology.
 Let's connect and explore opportunities together! 🌐✨

 * 🌍  I'm based in Dublin, Ireland
-* 🖥️  See my portfolio at [LinkedIn](http://www.linkedin.com/in/sahil-lunawat/)
+* 🖥️  Connect with me on [LinkedIn](http://www.linkedin.com/in/sahil-lunawat/)
 * ✉️  You can contact me at [lunawats@tcd.ie](mailto:lunawats@tcd.ie)
 * 🧠  I'm learning React
-* 🤝  I'm open to collaborating on Open source AI Projects or Web dev projects
+* 🤝  I'm open to collaborating on Open source AI Projects

 ### Skills